Atilist/InconvenientOres/README.md

 [Here for more issues.](https://github.com/calmilamsy/BIN-fabric-example-mod#common-issues)

-## License
+### License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT license.
+Feel free to learn from it and incorporate it in your own projects as long as you credit the author.